lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     └── README.md

-Use of these templates requires a .pypirc configuration file in the Jenkins builder home directory.
+Jobs built from the PyPI templates depend on a .pypirc configuration file in the Jenkins builder home directory.
 An example appears next that uses API tokens.
 Note that in the [pypi] entry the repository key-value pair is optional, it defaults to pypi.org.

 .. code-block:: bash